-Observational research is non-experimental because it focuses on making observations of behavior in a natural or laboratory setting without manipulating anything.
+Non-experimental research falls into three broad categories: single-variable research, correlational and quasi-experimental research, and qualitative research.
+First, research can be non-experimental because it focuses on a single variable rather than a statistical relationship between two variables.
+Although there is no widely shared term for this kind of research, we will call it single-variable research.
 Milgram's original obedience study was non-experimental in this way.
-He was primarily interested in the extent to which participants obeyed the researcher when he told them to shock the confederate and he observed all participants performing the same task under the same conditions.
-The study by Loftus and Pickrell described at the beginning of this chapter is also a good example of observational research.
-The variable was whether participants "remembered" having experienced mildly traumatic childhood events (e.g., getting lost in a shopping mall) that they had not actually experienced but that the researchers asked them about repeatedly.
+He was primarily interested in one variable-the extent to which participants obeyed the researcher when he told them to shock the confederate-and he observed all participants performing the same task under the same conditions.
+The study by Loftus and Pickrell described at the beginning of this chapter is also a good example of single-variable research.
+The variable was whether participants "remembered" having experienced mildly traumatic childhood events (e.g., getting lost in a shopping mall) that they had not actually experienced but that the research asked them about repeatedly.
 In this particular study, nearly a third of the participants "remembered" at least one event.
-(As with Milgram's original study, this study inspired several later experiments on the factors that affect false memories).
+(As with Milgram's original study, this study inspired several later experiments on the factors that affect false memories.)